mwerner640/hackBU_intro_to_python_2019/ListsAndDicts.md

 pets = {"Dog": "Rufus", "Cat": "Ringo", "Fish": "Bubbles"}
 ```

+For every entry, the basic format is **Key: Value**.
+The keys must always be strings, but the values can be any data type.

 Now we have a dictionary of pets with the type of animal as the key and the name of that animal as the value.
 Instead of using indexes to access values, we can now just use the keys we've made:

 ```python